masa-finance/subnet-42/README.md

 ## Prerequisites

-1. A registered hotkey on subnet 165 (glagolitic_yu) on the test network
+1. A registered hotkey on subnet 165 on the test network, or 42 on finney (mainnet)
 2. Docker and Docker Compose installed
 3. Your coldkey and hotkey mnemonics